 Review Caucus generated/supported resolution(s), position paper(s), issue(s); and,

-Attend to business related to the Annual Meeting and to review Caucus needs and developments.
+Attend to business related to the Annual Meeting and to review Caucus activities.

 The Executive Committee shall call a Business Meeting for all Caucus members attending the Annual Meeting to report on Caucus Activities,

-A quorum of the Executive Committee shall consist of a majority of voting members.

 The Caucus Chair shall facilitate all meetings.
-If the Chair is unavailable to facilitate, the duties shall first fall onto the Chair-Elect / Immediate-Past Chair.
-If they are not able to facilitate, duties of meeting facilitation will then be passed onto the Secretary.
+If the Chair is unavailable to facilitate, the duties shall first fall onto the Chair-Elect, then onto the Immediate Past Chair, then onto the Secretary, and so forth.

 An agenda for all meetings shall be distributed to all EC members no less than 24 hours in advance of the meeting.